onefangg/tp/docs/UserGuide.md

 * It accepts datetimes in the form of `dd-mm-yyyy HH:mm`. e.g. `01-01-2022 10:30`.
 * It can also accept natural dates with time. e.g. `Monday 10:30` or `Mon 10:30`.
 Natural dates are not case-sensitive.
-* Accept dates in the past for record keeping purposes
+* It accepts dates in the past for record keeping purposes

 Examples:
 * `edito 1 d/1: black forest cake`